NicelyCla/Real-Time-Clockdriven/README.md

 Launching <b>sudo ./application-ok</b> will be show an optimal situation where there should be no deadline miss and the tasks will be optimally scheduled.

-Launching <b>sudo ./application-err_p</b> will be shown a deadline miss situation in periodic tasks, in this case a task is running too busy waiting compromising the execerr_pion and causing deadline misses in some periodic task.<br>
+Launching <b>sudo ./application-err_p</b> will be shown a deadline miss situation in periodic tasks, in this case a task is running too busy waiting compromising the the execution in the frame of some periodic task and causing deadline misses.<br>

 Launching <b>sudo ./application-err_a</b> will be shown a deadline miss situation in the aperiodic task, the aperiodic task is called every so often during the execution of a periodic task.
 If a release of the periodic is requested without terminating the previous execution, there is a deadline miss of the aperiodic task. <br>
 by uncommenting the <b>#define SLACK_STEALING_ON</b> line, you can choose to use or not to use slack stealing.
 It serves to minimize the average response time of the aperiodic task.